Dispatched: History

-Dispatched was formed just before New Year's Eve, 1991 by Daniel Lundberg and Krister Andersson.
-Jonas Kimbrell and Emanuel Astrom joined the band later that same year.
-They then recorded their first demo, Dispatched into External, at Stone Studio.
+Daniel Lundberg and Krister Andersson formed Dispatched before New Year's Eve, 1991.
+Jonas Kimbrell and Emanuel Astrom joined the band later that year.
+They recorded their first demo, Dispatched into External, at Stone Studio.

-In early 1993, they recorded two more demo tapes that helped the band gain more positive attention from labels.
-One year later, Dispatched returned to the Unisound studio to record a whole eleven-song album, which was supposed to be released in full by Exhumed Productions in Germany.
-Kimbrell and Åström decided to leave the band right after this recording.
+In early 1993, they recorded two more demo tapes that helped the band gain attention from labels.
+One year later, Dispatched returned to the Unisound studio to record an eleven-song album, which was supposed to be released by Exhumed Productions in Germany.
+Kimbrell and Åström left the band after this recording.

-Lundberg and Andersson continued alone for the rest of 1994, buying a four-channel studio and not rehearsing at all.
-However, by the end of 1995 Fredrik Larsson joined the band and they started to rehearse again.
-Until then, Exhumed Productions had only released four of the eleven songs as a 7-inch EP entitled Awaiting the End.
-Right before the summer of 1996, Andersson had grown tired of the band and left.
-Exhumed Productions soon released Blackshadows, also taken from the recording done in 1994.
+Lundberg and Andersson continued for the rest of 1994, buying a four-channel studio and not rehearsing at all.
+By the end of 1995, Fredrik Larsson joined the band.
+They started to rehearse again.
+Until then, Exhumed Productions had only released four of the eleven songs as the 7-inch EP Awaiting the End.
+Before the summer of 1996, Andersson grew tired of the band and left.
+Exhumed Productions released Blackshadows, taken from the 1994 recording.

-Lundberg and Larsson continued to rehearse and after the summer they found a new drummer, Mattias Hellman and keyboardist/vocalist Fredrik Karlsson.
-The band planned to record some new songs until the summer of 1997 until Hellman was replaced by Dennis Nilsson.
-After some changes of studio dates, Dispatched finally recorded four songs in Studio Titan in September 1997, later to be released as Returned to Your Mind.
-Nilsson became a full member of the band and a second guitar player, Emil Larsson, joined as well in the beginning of 1998.
+Lundberg and Larsson continued to rehearse.
+After the summer, they found drummer Mattias Hellman and keyboardist/vocalist Fredrik Karlsson.
+The band planned to record new songs until the summer of 1997, until Hellman was replaced with Dennis Nilsson.
+After some changes of studio dates, Dispatched recorded four songs in Studio Titan in September 1997, to be released as Returned to Your Mind.
+Nilsson became a full member of the band.
+Second guitar player Emil Larsson joined at the beginning of 1998.